Lutwyche

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-In AreaSearch's latest postcode level ATO data released for financial year 2023, Lutwyche's median income among taxpayers is $62,060 with an average of $87,322.
-This is notably higher than national averages and compares to Greater Brisbane's median of $58,236 and average of $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $68,210 (median) and $95,976 (average).
-According to census data, individual earnings rank at the 84th percentile nationally ($1,071 weekly), while household income ranks lower at the 57th percentile.
-Income distribution shows that 40.4% of Lutwyche's population falls within the $1,500 - 2,999 income range, consistent with broader metropolitan trends where 33.3% fall in the same category.
-High housing costs consume 18.7% of income, yet strong earnings place disposable income at the 54th percentile, and the area's SEIFA income ranking places it in the 7th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Lutwyche's median income among taxpayers is $62,060.
+The average income is $87,322.
+Nationally, these figures are extremely high compared to Greater Brisbane's median of $58,236 and average of $72,799.
+Based on Wage Price Index growth since financial year 2023, current estimates for Lutwyche's median income would be approximately $68,210 by September 2025, with an average of around $95,976.
+Census data indicates individual earnings in Lutwyche stand at the 84th percentile nationally ($1,071 weekly), while household income ranks at the 57th percentile.
+Income distribution shows 40.4% of the population (2,198 individuals) fall within the $1,500 - 2,999 range, similar to the metropolitan region's 33.3%.
+High housing costs consume 18.7% of income, but strong earnings place disposable income at the 54th percentile.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income